-Fletcher's primary musical focus for the last several years has been as the bandleader of Moths in the Attic, but he has been honing his playing and writing abilities since his early teens by performing with different ensembles, including serving as lead guitarist for the hard-rock quartet Flaming Hot Marbles.
-In his early twenties, a need for pure, raw musical and emotional expression led him to begin crafting his own acoustic guitar-focused songs, built from his many musical influences (folk, rock, alternative, classical, etc.) From his very first performances as a solo artist, he committed himself to breathing life into his music with passion and sincerity.
+Fletcher's musical focus in recent years has been as the creative force behind Moths in the Attic, but he has been honing his skills since his early teens by performing with various ensembles, including several years as lead guitarist for the hard-rock quartet Flaming Hot Marbles.
+Eventually, he was called to the ageless craft of the solo singer/songwriter to fulfill his need for pure, raw, musical and emotional expression.
+From his very first performances as a solo artist, he committed himself to breathing life into his music with passion and sincerity.

-Following the release of his first EP (Dead Ends) in 2009, he performed as a solo artist around his home state of Ohio, and in central Spain during his time abroad.
-In 2013, Fletcher entered his song "The Traveler" in a national songwriting contest sponsored by Guitar Center and placed in the top 20 in overall votes out of more than 7,000 entrants.
-By his mid-twenties, he began imagining a bigger sound that explored greater musicality and more possibilities for the music he was writing.
+Following the release of his first EP, Dead Ends (2009), he performed as a solo artist around his home state of Ohio, and in central Spain during his time abroad.
+He kept writing and not long after entered his song "The Traveler" in a national songwriting contest sponsored by Guitar Center, landing in the top 20 in overall votes out of more than 7,000 entrants.
+Soon after, he began imagining a bigger sound to explore greater musicality and more possibilities for the music he was writing.

 Fletcher’s unique acoustic guitar-driven songs were given new life thanks to saxophonist Michael Williams and percussionist Kevin Jorrey.
-Together as Moths in the Attic, they create ghostly compositions that float on patient melodies, playful tempo changes, and momentous crescendos.
-They began recording their ambitious full length debut using and reworking some of Fletcher's solo works from the era of Dead Ends.
-Ten fantastic musicians, including the core trio, brought their talents to the album soundscape, providing a full production of strings, bass, and more surrounding the core trio's instrumentation.
-After a few years of hard work at DLT Studios the final mixes were sent for mastering at Jack White's Third Man Records.
-Moths in the Attic was released in October 2019.
+Together as Moths in the Attic, they began developing their live performance and recording their ambitious full length debut with reworked solo material from the era of Dead Ends.
+Fletcher invited ten fantastic musicians to bring their talents to the album soundscape, providing a full production of strings, piano, bass, and more surrounding the core trio's instrumentation.
+After much hard work recording at DLT Studios the final mixes were sent for mastering at Jack White's Third Man Records.
+Moths in the Attic was released independently in October 2019.